 4. Measure your success against customer expectations, not industry benchmarks

 Industry benchmarks have always been both helpful and potentially dangerous.
 After all, while it’s good to see any benchmark, an average based on “the good, the bad, and the ugly” might not be applicable to your organization.
-Now, with so much having changed in the first half of 2020, your previous industry-standard targets might no longer be aligned with customers’ expectations in the “new normal.”
+Now, with so much having changed, your previous industry-standard targets might no longer be aligned with customers’ expectations in the “new normal.”
+And thus aren’t necessarily a good barometer of service desk success.

 So, much has changed in the world during the last four months – from how we live to how we work.
 There’s simply no way that employee expectations, and needs, of IT support are the same as they were pre-COVID.
 There’s therefore the need to take stock of how employees are working in the new normal and the impact this has had on both their IT service delivery and support needs.There’s simply no way that employee expectations, and needs, of IT support are the same as they were pre-COVID, and your #servicedesk can't ignore this, says @LiliGary #ITsupport #ITSM Click To Tweet